Dungeon Generator

 Room generation with the grid

-I tried several diffrent ways to get the rooms to spawn in the chunks correctly.
-The best solution I found this far was to check if a room overlapped with a chunk, if they did a boolen node called “Chunk Check” would turn to true.
-This would allow the room to stay and the script would continue, it would also turn back Chunk Check to false to test the next room that would generate.
+I tried several different ways to get the rooms to spawn inside the chunks correctly.
+The best solution I found so far was to check whether a room overlapped with a chunk.
+If it did, a Boolean variable called “Chunk Check” would be set to true.This would allow for the room to stay and for the script to continue.
+It would also reset “Chunk Check” to false before testing the next room to be generated.

-If a room would not overlap the Chunk Check would stay as false and the room would be deleted and the generation would try again.
+If a room did not overlap, “Chunk Check” would remain false, the room would be deleted, and the generation process would try again.

-generation exampel
+generation exaple

 BluePrint: Chunk check

-Grid Fetures
+Grid Features

 I made the generation that only the “corridor room” was able to spawn on the “corner chunk”.
 If any other room would spawn, it would get deleted and the generator would try again.
 I also added after a “corridor room” was generated on a “corner chunk” all the rest of the “corner chunks” would get deleted.